 By Jackie Rhoades

-The fennel herb has a long and varied history of use.
+The fennel herb (Foeniculum vulgare) has a long and varied history of use.
 The Egyptians and the Chinese used it strictly for medicinal purposes and their lore was brought back to Europe by early traders.
 During the Middle Ages, it was believed to hold magical qualities and people hung fennel plants over their doors to drive away evil spirits.
 Eventually, someone recognized its use as a flavoring for eggs and fish.
 Today, its crisp anise flavor makes it a favorite of cooks everywhere.

 Native to southern Europe, the fennel herb is now naturalized throughout Europe, North America and Australia and grown in gardens all over the world.